"As often as possible Jesus would withdraw to out of the way places for prayer."

 Jesus also refers to the Spirit as being like the wind.
 It blows where God chooses, and though you can't see it with your eyes, you can see the things (and people!) that it moves.

-When we are filled with God's Spirit we are inspired,
+When we are filled with God's Spirit we are inspired, a word that means "breathe into."

 The Spirit reveals the image of God in us: it is the Spirit of Imagination!